 - no music or hymns are played

-- friends or relatives can stay behind once the funeral director and bearers leave if they wish to pay their respects
+- friends or relatives can remain for a short period once the funeral director and bearers leave if they wish to pay their respects

 To contact your local council about a public funeral, please email us using the links below.